 The award for gross for the sake of gross goes to this film.
-Puking, anal fingering, mutilation, masturbation, urination, and defecation are all shown in graphic detail.
+Puking, sodomy, mutilation, masturbation, urination, and defecation are all shown in graphic detail.
 There isn’t any storyline to speak of, but if shocking is what you are looking for, this is your movie.
 You can stream it on Youtube.

 August Underground Trilogy

 August Underground is a 2001 American exploitation horror film written and directed by Fred Vogel and co-written by Allen Peters.
 The first release of Toe Tag Pictures shows the exploits of a serial killer named Peter, as filmed by his unnamed and unseen accomplice.